 TOMS' mission to help improve lives through business is a core value and is embedded in everything we do.
 We believe in partnering with others who share these values and who conduct business ethically.

-TOMS is among the most well-known socially driven retail brands, with its entire business strategy built upon affecting change in global forced labour practices.
+TOMS is among the most well-known socially driven retail brands, with its one-for-one business model built upon affecting change in global forced labour practices.

 Its mission statement is not short and sharp like others – it doesn't seek to shock or focus on high-impact words such as child labour or slavery.
 Instead, it takes a conversational tone and is an excellent example of a brand adopting a more relaxed approach to communicating values.
 This statement allows TOMS to expand on its objectives via its website and press material, aiming to inform customers of its actions towards this goal.